James van Riemsdyk: Second stint with Philadelphia

 As the continued effects of the COVID-19 pandemic reduced the 2020–21 NHL season to 56 regular-season games, in which the Flyers only played the seven other teams in the East Division, van Riemsdyk's focus was on starting the season strong.
 He was named the NHL East Division Star of the Month for January 2021, after leading the league with four power-play goals in the first 10 games of the season, leading the Flyers to 15 points.
 It was the most points the team had recorded in the first 10 games of a season since 2002–03.
 Being placed on a line with Joel Farabee and Scott Laughton improved van Riemsdyk's scoring and playmaking abilities, as he led all NHL forwards with 4.02 assists per 60 minutes through the first 11 games of the season.
 Van Riemsdyk's 500th career point came on February 21, 2021, in the Flyers' 7–3 loss to the Bruins at the NHL Outdoors at Lake Tahoe game.
 The middle of the season brought another extended goal drought for van Riemsdyk, who went 17 games without a goal before scoring on a breakaway against the Capitals on April 17.
 On April 22, van Riemsdyk scored a goal when a shot from Travis Konecny deflected off of Rangers defenseman K'Andre Miller's stick, hit him in the face, and deflected off of his face into the net.
 Van Riemsdyk underwent X-rays to examine the extent of the injury and was able to return by the third period, where he scored another goal in the 3–2 win.
 In the shortened season, van Riemsdyk scored 43 points, tying Giroux and Voráček for the team lead.

+Boston Bruins

+As a free agent, van Riemsdyk left the Flyers for the second time in his career by signing to a one-year, $1 million contract with the Boston Bruins on July 1, 2023.
+He played his 1,000th NHL game on March 5, 2024.
+Van Riemsdyk played in his 1000th career game on March 5, 2024, against the Edmonton Oilers.
+He was honored for the feat three games later in a pregame ceremony before the Bruins took on his former team, the Flyers.